E Source Finds U.S. Businesses Annually Waste $60 Billion on Energy

 E Source found that restaurants are among the worst offenders, with nearly 80 percent of the $10 billion spent annually by the commercial food service sector lost to inefficient cooking methods.
 Another sector of note is healthcare: On average, hospitals use twice as much energy per square foot as office buildings.

 For more information, read Hartman’s recent blog post.
-Members of the E Source Business Market and Business Customer Outreach Services can access the full report on business energy waste and learn how utilities can motivate their customers to save energy by participating in energy-efficiency programs.
+Members of the E Source Business Customer Suite and Business Marketing Service can access the full report on business energy waste and learn how utilities can motivate their customers to save energy by participating in energy-efficiency programs.

 For 25 years, E Source has been providing unbiased, objective research and advisory services to over 300 utilities and large energy users.
 Our energy experts have answered more than 8,000 questions over the past 3 years.
 This guidance helps our customers advance their efficiency programs, enhance customer relationships, and use energy more efficiently.